Caramelldansen: Popularity

-In gym culture

-During the early 2022's a major rise in Caramelldansen and similarly themed songs started on social media, usually consists of bodybuilders dressing with cat ears and similar clothing while using the song.

 Remix

 Japanese music distributor Exit Tunes gained the rights from the original Caramell producers, Remixed Records, to distribute the sped-up version of the original song in Asia, releasing first an album in April 2008 called Uma Uma Dekiru Trance wo Tsukutte Mita which included "Caramelldansen" (named "U-u-uma uma" (Speedycake Remix)) and other popular meme songs at the time.
 Toromi, the voice actor who voiced Mii in Popotan, also covered the song on a single Toro☆Uma.
 There was also an official single "U-u-uma uma" release Uma Uma Dekiru Trance reached number 20 on the Oricon charts and stayed on for 16 weeks; and the "U-u-uma uma" single reached number 16 and stayed 14 weeks.

 In March 2009, it was awarded Single of the Year (International) at Recording Industry Association of Japan's 23rd Japan Gold Disc Awards.

 Remixed Records released the sped-up version of the original Supergott album on Apple's iTunes Store; the album was called Supergott Speedy Mixes.

 In Japan, this was titled U-u-uma-uma SPEED with the song titles completely rewritten with emoticons.
 Speed reached number 48 on Oricon and stayed 5 weeks.

 Remixed Records also released a set of Caramelldansen Speedy Mixes.
 On 16 September, they released an English version of the song called "Caramelldancing".
 A German version of the song, "Caramelltanzen", was released on 15 April 2009.